-PERMANENT TRANSIT FUND
+PERMANENT TRANSIT

-Provide details of the Permanent Public Transit Fund program to help municipalities plan ahead.
-Work collaboratively with the City of Brampton on program design and ensure a fair share of funding is delivered to one of the fastest growing transit systems in Canada.
+Provide details of the

+Permanent Public Transit

+Fund program to help

+municipalities plan ahead.

+Work collaboratively with

+the City of Brampton on

+program design and ensure

+a fair share of funding is delivered to one of the fastest growing transit systems in Canada.

 SAFE RESTART SUCCESSOR AGREEMENT

-Until ridership returns to pre-COVID levels, ongoing operational funding is required to ensure the community, including front-line workers, have access to the reliable, affordable public transportation they depend on.
-With rising fuel cost consideration should be given for possible transit rebate to offset high fuel cost.
+Until ridership returns to pre-COVID levels,

+ongoing operational funding is required to

+ensure the community, including front-line

+workers, have access to the reliable, affordable

+public transportation they depend on.